saaranshbhoj/react1/README.md

 #Bable Package:
 parcel uses bable for transpiling(jS compiler takes your jsx and convert) the jsx/react code to the js engine.
 It converts jsx code to reactobject which eventually get rendered to html element that browser understands.

+#Creating a Food-Ordering App;
+We are using Basic React components to design App Layout,Header,Footer or the body.CSS is preferred for styling and our main aim to learn is how to make our web page dynamic.
+We do not recommend hard coding your data,it should be fetched from server directly to your container!